antwan1/MainCypressDemoAntonio/README.md

 MainCypressDemoAntonio
-This repository contains an example project showcasing end-to-end tests written in Cypress for a basic web application.
+This repository contains an example project showcasing end-to-end tests written in Cypress for a basic web application from SauceDemo.com.
+I use this test to demontrate that I understand fundamental concepts within automation testing.

+This test suite will be updated constantly to ensure test coverage is thorough and will respond to feedback in ministryoftesting.com

 Getting Started
 These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.